 Come dance, parade, and experience the East Harlem celebration of Three Kings Day!
 Through hands-on exploration of El Museo’s Three Kings, students will learn about the various traditions, and what it means to give during the holidays.
 This workshop can be complemented with an optional hands-on workshop.

 Before your visit:

-Before visiting, see what your visit will look like at El Museo.
+Prepare for your visit with our Social Stories and see what your visit will look like at El Museo.

 To reserve your visit, please complete the form here at least 4-weeks before your tour.
 We ask that groups are kept to 10 students.
 Please include any notes in the reservation request form and an El Museo representative will get back to you to discuss the program.

 Please reach out to Group Visits with any questions or requests at email@example.com

 El Museo is proud to partner with New York institutions that serve individuals with different abilities.
 If you are interested in forming a partnership with El Museo, please email Group Visits at firstname.lastname@example.org.

 Gaining Work Experience with the NYC Autism Charter School

 In a continued partnership with the NYC Autism Charter School, high-school students have the opportunity to gain valuable work experience as a part of El Museo’s staff.
 This year, the students are collaborating closely with the museum’s Education and Development departments on administrative and art-based projects.
 Through these activities, students learn and practice critical work and social skills, while developing their own artistic practice.

 For the past four years El Museo has partnered with recreational therapists at Terence Cardinal Cooke Health Care Canter to offer bimonthly programming where participants experience works of art through visual and non-visual means including smell, touch objects, music, and hands-on activities.
 In art-making workshops, participants engage with different materials to further explore and connect to the art in the galleries.
 In this residency, art-making is also a medium for forging meaningful connections with each other.